riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 });
 {% endhighlight %}

-OK, nothing complicated going on here, we're just adding the necessary files and referencing our `core` package.
+Pretty simple, we're just adding the necessary files and referencing our `core` package.

 ###Usage
 Time to get our newest customer showing up again.